RoseTeague/Graphene_Tight_Binding/README.md

 *Inputs*

-m - number of atoms along the x direction n - number of atoms along the y direction
+* m - number of atoms along the x direction.
+* n - number of atoms along the y direction.

 *Returns*

-X   - complete list of atomic x-positions
+* X   - complete list of atomic x-positions.
-Y   - complete list of atomic y-positions
+* Y   - complete list of atomic y-positions.
-X_0 - initial x-position of the centre of the wavepacket Y_0 - initial y-position of the centre of the wavepacket
+* X_0 - initial x-position of the centre of the wavepacket.
+* Y_0 - initial y-position of the centre of the wavepacket.
     *N.B - X_0 and Y_0 __must__ be atomic positions*

 ##### Example: Square Lattice; m=4, n=4